Dcai1/YourBlog/README.md

 A simple and quick blogging website that gets the job done.
 Allows anyone to create a blog post.
 Create, edit, and modify your posts as effortlessly as possible.

-This is a Minimum Viable Product, and so it will lack many features modern blogs have.
+This is a Minimum Viable Product, and so it will lack many features that modern blogs have.

 This site features registration, login using authentication and authorization that utilize API routes I created, and a database it reads, writes to, and grabs data from to display the posts you see here.